 Many testers use Selenium as a tool to automate their regression testing.
 This is mainly because Selenium is an open-source framework (meaning it’s free and accessible to all), and it enables skilled testers to automate many testing processes.

-Selenium can be used to test web applications, and it works with severable programming languages.
+Selenium can be used to test web applications, and it works with several programming languages.
 Furthermore, Selenium allows fast feedback and continuous changes, corresponding well with the typical needs of an agile team.

 A final benefit of Selenium is that, due to it being open-sourced, there are also strong communities to learn from and to share best practices with.

 However, Selenium also has its disadvantages: It takes time to learn how to use it, it requires a fair bit of maintenance, and it can take away resources from other important tasks.

 The biggest disadvantage of Selenium is probably that it requires decent amounts of coding and programming skills, which takes up developer resources.
 This means that the input of time taken to set up the automation may potentially surpass the output of time saved, and that, in the end, you risk throwing valuable resources out the window.

 To avoid spending more time and resources than necessary, it can pay off to invest in a no-code test automation platform, such as LEAPWORK.

 LEAPWORK runs on Selenium, but is much easier to use and doesn’t require any coding.
 When using LEAPWORK, you as a tester can navigate through your regression testing suite using a visual interface.
 You don’t have to worry about any coding, as it all goes on behind the scenes.